 Over the past two years, the HR Reward team has been working with staff and trade union representatives on a new Reward Strategy for Kent.
 A Collective Agreement was signed on 17 July 2020 between the University and the JSNCC to implement the Reward Strategy which has the affect of varying staff contracts automatically without the need to agree individually.
 The implementation date is 1 August 2020 for all new and existing staff appointed to new posts, including as a result of O4S, and from 1 October 2020 for all other staff.

-We are in the process of writing to all staff to inform them about the changes and how they will be personally affected by the Reward Strategy and the 12-month pay freeze.
-All letters have now been issued to staff via Staff Connect as of 18 September 2020.
+All staff can view a letter on Staff Connect informing them about the changes and how they will be personally affected by the Reward Strategy and the 12-month pay freeze.
 Any queries can be sent to the Reward Team via firstname.lastname@example.org

 Among the benefits that the new strategy will provide are: